nrfletcher/openai-chatbot/README.md

 Additionally, one must have a Discord server configured to run a bot.
 An OpenAI token and Discord server token are required to run this program; instructions on how to do either of these things are outside the scope of this project.

-## Instructions
+## 📜 Instructions
-To run this project do the following:
+Perform the following to use AutoBot:
 1. Ensure that all Python libraries in 'requirements.txt' are installed.
 ```python
 pip install -r requirements.txt